McLeodMoores/xl4j/docs/native-code.md

  - Release/Win64

 Any errors at this stage are stored in a log file in the target folder (see the batch file).
-It's usually more convenient to track down build issues by building the solution in visual studio though.
+It's usually more convenient to track down build issues by building the solution in Visual Studio, though.

 ## 64-bit support
 A 64-bit build has been maintained since the beginning and included code that should handle the differences, but it's currently not